HNorlen/iot-docs/monitoring/index.md

     - matchExpressions:
         - {key: app, operator: In, values: [grafana]}
 ```
-The above will create will create a PVC using the `rook-ceph-block-internal` storage class and set a admin username of `root` and password of `secret`.
+The above creates a PVC using the `rook-ceph-block-internal` storage class and set an admin username of `root` and password of `secret`.
 These values should be changed to more secure values.

 A route is also created and the public url can be located in that route definition in the `openshift-user-workload-monitoring` namespace/project.

-Further customizations can be found in https://github.com/integr8ly/grafana-operator/blob/v3.5.0/documentation/deploy_grafana.md and also manual scripts to set the cluster role if ansible is not preferred.
+Further customizations can be found in https://github.com/integr8ly/grafana-operator/blob/v3.5.0/documentation/deploy_grafana.md and also manual scripts to set the cluster role if Ansible is not preferred.

 #### Grafana Datasource

-Next step is to create the GrafanaDatasource that will point to the prometheus instance installed eariler.
+Next step is to create the GrafanaDatasource that will point to the Prometheus instance installed earlier.
 Similar to the Grafana Instance choose the `Grafana Datasource` from the operator UI, and set the following yaml:

 ```
 apiVersion: integreatly.org/v1alpha1